ThomasQuinnKelly/bip-reference-person/docs/swagger-management.md

 	      <version>${springfox.version}</version>
 	    </dependency>

-- add the ocp-framework-autoconfigure dependency to the project pom, with the appropriate version that will include the autoconfigure projects.
+- add the bip-framework-autoconfigure dependency to the project pom, with the appropriate version that will include the autoconfigure projects.

 	   <dependency>
-             <groupId>gov.va.ocp.framework</groupId>
+             <groupId>gov.va.bip.framework</groupId>
-             <artifactId>ocp-framework-autoconfigure</artifactId>
+             <artifactId>bip-framework-autoconfigure</artifactId>
              <!-- add the appropriate version -->
            </dependency>

 - Update the application service yml file with the following configuration (under the default profile):

-	   ocp:
+	   bip.framework:
 	     swagger:
     		title:
     		description: